ericpaatey/Self-Healing-Kubernetes-Platform-on-AWS-EKS/README.md

 ### Overview

-This project demonstrates a production-style self-healing Kubernetes infrastructure platform on AWS.
+This project demonstrates a production-grade self-healing Kubernetes infrastructure platform on AWS.

 The platform automatically: